PhD Guidelines

 PhD Form A

-In April of Year 1, the student revisits the PhD thesis or project they proposed upon application, confirming whether this is indeed how they wish to proceed and whether their initial supervisor is still the best choice.
-If a new supervisor is needed, the student works together with their initial supervisor and/or the Cultural Studies Director to identify a suitable replacement.
+In April of Year 1, through the "Thesis Springboard" process, all students revisit the PhD thesis or project they proposed upon application, confirming or altering it as appropriate.
+This is also a time to confirm whether their initial supervisor is still the best choice.
+If a shift in topic or other circumstances warrant and a new supervisor is needed, the student works together with their initial supervisor and/or the Cultural Studies Director to identify a suitable replacement.
 A student may, with the agreement of the supervisor, seek a co-supervisor.° In consultation with their supervisor(s), and as their work comes into focus through their preparation for the Qualifying Exam, the student then invites two other faculty members to serve on their committee.* Where it is desired for a community advisor to be added to the committee, the student or supervisor should consult with the Director.‡

 The Supervisory Committee should be confirmed no later than 30 August of the first year of study by submission of PhD Form A: Constitution of Supervisory Committee.
 This committee, barring necessary changes, will be in place for the duration of the development of the PhD thesis or project.